Dominic Barrett: 2022

 After going through the COVID-shortened 2020 PBA Tour season and the 2021 season without winning, Barrett returned to the winner's circle on February 27, 2022, winning the PBA Tournament of Champions.
 After a convincing 279–201 semifinal match win over Shawn Maldonado, Barrett defeated top seed Kristopher Prather 210–189 in the final match.
 Barrett's ninth PBA title gave him a win in all three of the PBA Tour's original major championships, making him the eighth triple crown winner in PBA history.
 Barrett won his tenth PBA Tour title at the Storm Cup: Colorado Springs Open on March 24, 2022.
 As the No. 1 seed, he defeated Finland's Santtu Tahvanainen 244–234 in the final match.
-Barrett also earned a $5,000 (USD) bonus for finishing second in points over the four-event Storm Cup series.
+Barrett also earned a US$5,000 bonus for finishing second in points over the four-event Storm Cup series.

 On July 3, Barrett won the Brunswick Euro Challenge in Munich, Germany for his 14th EBT title.
 (The event was not counted a PBA Tour stop this season.)
 He defeated Sweden's Kim Bolleby in the final stepladder match, 236–235, to earn the title and €11,000 top prize.

-Barrett cashed a career-high $201,595 (USD) in PBA earnings during the 2022 season.
+Barrett cashed a career-high US$201,595 in PBA earnings during the 2022 season.